 Karapyak is approximately 20 km east Pangandaran beach.
 Hence, from Pangandaran you have to drive east to the direction of Banjar until you reach the fork to Karapyak at Kalipucang village.

-Similar to other beaches in the vicinity of Pangandaran, we must pay entrance tickets based on the vehicle we used.
-Since we drove a minivan a.k.a. a minibus in Indonesia, we paid Rp.
+Similar to other beaches in the vicinity of Pangandaran, you must pay entrance tickets based on the vehicle you used.
+For example, since we drove a minivan a.k.a. a minibus in Indonesia, we paid Rp.
 51,000.

 Once you have paid the ticket, you will reach another fork.
 It doesn't matter which way you choose, since the road forms a big circle.
 Anyway, turning right is a shorter route to the public beach.